-However, that doesn't mean that we can't optimize the presentation for the majority of viewers.
-Let's talk about the most common sizes to set your PowerPoint slides to:
+But that doesn't mean that we can't optimize the presentation for most viewers.
+Let's talk about the most common sizes to set your PowerPoint slides to.

 2. Common Sizes for PowerPoint Presentations

 To change the size of your PowerPoint presentation, click on the dropdown box under the Slides sized for: option.
-The setting you choose should be based upon the screen it will appear on.
+The setting you choose should be based upon the screen it'll appear on.

-There are a number of choices on this dropdown menu.
-The most common choices that I use are are On-screen Show (4:3), On-screen Show (16:9), and On-screen Show (16:10).
+There are a several choices on this drop-down menu.
+The most common choices that I use are On-screen Show (4:3), On-screen Show (16:9), and On-screen Show (16:10).
 I use these settings frequently because they match the most common devices PowerPoint presentations are shown on.

 The specific setting depends on the device you'll use.
 Here are rules of thumb for which one to choose:

-- Laptops: Most laptop screens have a 16:9 aspect ratio, with the notable exception being Macbooks' 16:10 aspect ratio.
+- Laptops.
+Most laptop screens have a 16:9 aspect ratio.
+The notable exception is Macbook's 16:10 aspect ratio.

-Projectors: Many projectors are a 4:3 aspect ratio, while others are designed to mimic the same widescreen (16:9) laptop monitors.
+Projectors.
+Many projectors are a 4:3 aspect ratio.
+Others are designed to mimic the same widescreen (16:9) laptop monitors.

 These aren't the only options, of course.
-You could just as easily choose one of the aspect ratios that align with a printed document, like Letter Paper or Ledger Paper.
+You could choose one of the aspect ratios that align with a printed document, like Letter Paper or Ledger Paper.
 The key is to choose the size that works for your audience.